1m1ucky/Django.doctor-infos-app/README.md

                 - api frameworks
                 - database admin page
             - native well designed language
+            - development loggings in web console
         b.
 What are the assumptions underlying that choice?
             - python runtime installed in the deployment server
     - [o] docker
         - easy preconfig to deploy by one command
     - [o] postgresql
         - unique feature of bulk create with returned id
-        - good lib + frameworks: rest api framework
-        - development loggings in web console
     - [-] powerful api frameworks (HOLD ON AS NO TIME)
         - [o] [rest framework] (https://www.django-rest-framework.org/)
             - serializer to serialize back the orm data on multiple subfield relations